 257 Elm St.

-The seating at Diesel Café goes back as far as the eye can see.
-Tables, vinyl booths, and bar seating made from reclaimed wood suggest an earth-friendly place to pop the laptop or crack a paperback over a cup of direct trade joe.
-Along with funky artwork and board games, Diesel offers a large selection of loose teas, specialty drinks (try the Tuck’s Turtle—16 ounces of hot chocolate, hazelnut, and house-made caramel topped with fresh whipped cream), salads, baked goods, and sandwiches of the vegan, vegetarian, and carnivorous variety.
-All the pastries and breads are baked at the café’s Forge Baking Company, just down the road on Somerville Avenue.
-The staff is friendly (they even hook up the competition, Starbucks, with coffee filters when the chain runs out), and some will draw flowers in the foam on your latte.
+The seating here goes back as far as the eye can see.
+Tables, vinyl booths, and bar seating of reclaimed wood suggest an earth-friendly place to pop the laptop or crack a paperback over a cup of direct trade joe.
+It offers a large selection of loose teas, specialty drinks (try the Tuck’s Turtle—16 ounces of hot chocolate, hazelnut, and house-made caramel topped with fresh whipped cream), salads, baked goods, and vegan, vegetarian, and the usual sandwiches.
+All pastries and breads are baked just down the road at the café’s Forge Baking Company.
+The staff is friendly, and some will draw flowers in the foam on your latte.
 Break a few racks on the red-felt pool tables or get cozy with a friend in the vintage photo booth.
-The garage-door-style front rolls up in good weather to let in the sidewalk vibe.
-Wi-Fi is available, albeit for a fee.
+The garage door–style front rolls up in good weather to let in the sidewalk vibe.
+Wi-Fi is available, albeit for a fee after 45 minutes.

 55 Chester St.

 BBQ, beers, and bikes—that about sums up the Redbones creed.
-Let one of the bicycle valets park your ride (free year-round service no matter your destination), and then gorge on catfish or rib combos, corn fritters, and hush puppies.
-The delicious sides: collard greens, dirty rice, mac ’n cheese, and potato salad.
+Gems from the extensive menu include catfish or rib combos, corn fritters, and hush puppies.
+For sides, choose from collard greens, dirty rice, mac ’n’ cheese, and potato salad, to name just a few.
 Wash it all down with one of the 29 beers on tap, many from local microbreweries, or an iced tea from a large sweat-beaded mason jar.
 The Southern back-home feel is enhanced by photos of barbecue glory days and autographed pics of R&B greats.
-Counter seats at the open kitchen offer a front-row view of the pit master’s crew in action; a nice alternative is to nosh at the bar adjoining the dining room.
+Counter seats at the open kitchen offer a front-row view of the pit master’s crew in action, or you can nosh at the bar adjoining the dining room.
 Head downstairs to Underbones for a darker tavern version.
 Brunch on Sunday comes with a helping of live bluegrass music.

 Davis Square Somerville Farmers Market

-Corner of Day and Herbert Streets, across from Sacco’s Bowl Haven
+Corner of Day and Herbert Streets, across from Flatbread Company at Sacco’s Bowl Haven

-Visit the Farmers Market on Wednesday afternoons, rain or shine, between late May and late November.
-You will find local produce, baked goods and breads, honey, meats, herbs, seafood, and roasted nut butters, as well as flowers and plants.
-The market showcases performers and cooking demos, too.
+Visit the farmers market on Wednesday afternoons, rain or shine, between late May and late November.
+You’ll find local produce, baked goods and breads, honey, meats, maple syrup, seafood, and wine, as well as cut flowers and plants.
+There are even skin-care products and hand-knit baby clothes for sale.

 Flatbread Company at Sacco’s Bowl Haven